(last updated March 17, 2024)

 Beginner’s workshop at 7:00 pm (or thereabouts).
 Dance from 7:30 pm to 10:00 pm.

 – Sign a registration form (for contact tracing) and waiver upon entry.
-No exceptions.
+If you have attended a dance elsewhere, you’ll still need register at this dance as well.

 Admission prices (cash, check or Venmo only):